Rush Limbaugh, half my brain tied behind my back, just to make it fair.

 They equate it with entitlement.

-Somebody in the government's being really unfair.
+Somebody in the government is being really unfair.

-Why, not only those people get their share of the wealth, there, and by the way, they don't use that term.
+Why, not only those people get their share of the wealth, and by the way, they don't use that term.

 They don't know share of the wealth.